 Everyday communication, which now increasingly takes place in online fora, is intimately tied up with the ways in which people understand and process what occurs around them.
 Yet current research on the public sphere and its communicative structure often still disregards these mundane practices of sense-making.
 The overlap of traditional media formats, such as TV shows, with new media technologies like Twitter produces complex flows of information through which modern individuals engage with key cultural and political public events.
-Within this 'hybrid media ecology' (Jenkins, 2006; Benkler, 2006), new public (sub)spheres, or what have been termed 'public sphericules' (Gitlin, 1998; Cunningham, 2001; Bruns, 2008), emerge.
-By examining the mediatisation of Season 2 of the Australian documentary-cum-reality TV series Go Back to Where You Came From (referred to as Go Back 2 from now on), and the use of the associated #GoBackSBS Twitter feed as a back-channel to the TV event, we can come to understand how social media tools like Twitter support the efforts of a TV production; provide spaces through which the public can engage ad hoc with a public event, be informed, shape their opinions and share them with others; and thus open up new possibilities for public discourse to occur.
-Acknowledging the role of mundane communication in shaping the contemporary public sphere is an important nuance that is often disregarded in current research on public discourse.
-A changing, more complex, interrelated and multi-directional media ecology necessitates a more sophisticated understanding of the intricate processes involved in its constantly shifting makeup.
+Within this 'hybrid media ecology' (Jenkins, 2006; Benkler, 2006), new public (sub)spheres, or what have been termed 'public sphericules' (Gitlin, 1998; Cunningham, 2001; Bruns, 2008) emerge.
+By examining the mediatisation of season two of the Australian documentary-cum-reality TV series Go Back to Where You Came From (referred to as Go Back Two from here on in), and the use of the associated #GoBackSBS Twitter feed as a backchannel to the TV event, we can come to understand how social media tools like Twitter 1) support the efforts of a TV production; 2) provide spaces through which the public can engage ad hoc with a public event, be informed, shape their opinions and share them with others; and thus 3) open up new possibilities for public discourse to occur.
+Acknowledging the role of mundane communication in shaping the contemporary public sphere is an important nuance that often is disregarded in current research on public discourse.
+A changing, more complex, inter-related and multi-directional media ecology necessitates a more sophisticated understanding of the intricate processes involved in its constantly shifting make-up.